 2. Build Your Portfolio And Refine Your Art Skills

 Start building your portfolio dedicated to your tattoo work and sketches.
 You’ll need something to back up your credibility and artistic talent.
 Apprenticeships aren’t designed to teach you how to draw.
-But, if you want to refine your style, taking tattoo art courses can also help you at this stage of your career.
+But, if you want to refine your style, taking tattoo art courses can also help you at this career stage.
 When you join Body Art & Soul’s Tattoo School, your art classes are included in your apprenticeship.

 3. Start Saving Up Or Enlist Help From Your Friends And Family

 Getting the basics of becoming a tattoo artist is essential to growing a career.
-It’s also challenging—there’s no question that the industry is evolving every day, and many new techniques are constantly being developed.
+It’s also challenging!
+There’s no question that the industry is evolving daily.
+Many new techniques are constantly being developed.
 That’s why joining a tattoo school can be so helpful: you’ll have access to mentors who can teach you more about the industry, help you get your foot in the door, and give you guidance along the way.

 One of the most prominent challenges artists faces when building their careers is finding a tattoo shop that gives them a chance to thrive.
 Our Tattoo School and Tattoo Apprenticeship Programs understand that experience is essential in learning how to tattoo.
-However, we know how hard it can be to find the proper training, so we can help you to find the right apprenticeship and build your skills as an artist and a future teammate.
+However, we know how hard it can be to find the proper training.
+We can help you find the right apprenticeship and build your skills as an artist and a future teammate.

 We’re a team of professional tattoo artists who have been in this business for decades.
 Even though we’ve been doing it for years, many of us still remember what it was like starting out.
-So, you’ll have the opportunity to learn from us and gain the experience you need to learn to tattoo and reach your career goals.
+You’ll have the opportunity to learn from us.
+Also, you’ll gain the experience you need to learn to tattoo and reach your career goals.

 Our culture is a big reason why our apprentices stick around.
-We only take on artists who are serious about their careers, have the potential to be wonderful teammates, and deliver amazing customer service to our tattoo clients.
-If accepted into the program, we will work with you to ensure you make the most out of your tattoo apprenticeship and welcome you to start your tattoo career in one of our studios.
+We only take on artists who are serious about their careers.
+Those who have the potential to be wonderful teammates.
+Also, those who can deliver fantastic customer service to our clients.
+If accepted into the program, we will work with you to ensure you make the most out of your tattoo apprenticeship.
+We will welcome you to start your tattoo career in one of our studios.
 Set up an interview with one of our advisors today.